CarlosKipkoech/myportfolio/README.md

 WOrking on adding media queries for extra unique devices widths

 ## Prerequisites
-You need your preffered browser installed.
-Best known browsers are Chrome(Google Android), Safari(ios), Mozilla (firefox) Make you sure have the right live link to this specific project.
+- You need your preffered browser installed.
+Preffered browsers are Chrome(Google Android), Safari(ios), Mozilla (firefox)
+- Make you sure have the right live link to this specific project.
 The link is (https://github.com/DWN7777/myportfolio/).

 ## Technologies Used
-HTML for the general website Structure, Bootstrap and CSS for Responsiveness and styling across all devices' widths.
+> HTML for the general website Structure
+> Bootstrap and CSS for Responsiveness and styling across all devices' widths.
-Internal javascript for interactivity.
+> Internal javascript for interactivity.
 Git  for version control

 ## Support and contact details
 If you may need to reach out concerning any of my work,if you need to make suggestion or any other businness, feel free to reach out through